A Sample Medical Malpractice Trial

 Opening Statement Sample

 Good afternoon members of the jury.
-We are here because the Defendant, Dr. Welby, negligently managed Mrs. Jones’ delivery of her baby daughter Rebecca by failing to deliver her as soon as possible after signs of severe fetal distress.
-Dr. Welby’s medical negligence caused Rebecca to be deprived of oxygen, which caused catastrophic injury to Rebecca’s brain, and unfortunately Cerebral Palsy.
+We are here because the defendant, Dr. Welby, negligently managed Mrs. Jones’ delivery of her baby daughter Rebecca by failing to deliver her as soon as possible after signs of severe fetal distress.
+Dr. Welby’s medical negligence caused Rebecca to be deprived of oxygen, which caused catastrophic injury to Rebecca’s brain, resulting in cerebral palsy.

 The evidence in this case will be that on the day of Rebecca’s delivery, Mrs. Jones went into labor when she started having contractions.
 Right after the contractions began, Mrs. Jones went to the hospital where her obstetrician, Dr. Welby, saw her.

 At the hospital, Mrs. Jones was hooked up to a machine to monitor baby Rebecca’s heart rate.
 After a few hours of labor, Dr. Welby told Mrs. Jones to start pushing.
 While she was busy pushing, the fetal heart monitor showed that Rebecca’s heart rate dropped from the normal range of about 150 beats per minute to the abnormal range of about 60 beats per minute, and it never returned to the normal range.
 That is a sure sign that the fetus is in grave danger and needs to be delivered as soon as possible.
-Dr. Welby saw the fetal monitor results, but unfortunately did not do what he should have done – what the standard of care required – and that is to quickly rescue Rebecca by ordering an emergency c-section and getting Rebecca out of Mrs. Jones within thirty minutes of first noting Rebecca’s distress.
+Dr. Welby saw the fetal monitor results, but unfortunately did not do what he should have done—what the standard of care required—and that is to quickly rescue Rebecca by ordering an emergency C-section and getting Rebecca out of Mrs. Jones within 30 minutes of first noting Rebecca’s distress.
 In fact, Dr. Welby simply continued with the labor process and delivered Rebecca more than two whole hours after the fetal distress first began.

 Now ladies and gentlemen, the evidence in this case will show that when Rebecca was delivered, she was barely alive.
 She was blue, not breathing, and her heart was not beating.
 She eventually was resuscitated, but by then the damage had already occurred.
 Rebecca’s brain had been starved of oxygen for far too long.
 And unfortunately, the brain is one of the organs that simply cannot repair itself; the damage is irreversible.